 The provisions made for a scheme or a programme may be spread over a number of Major Heads in the Revenue and Capital sections in a Demand for Grants.
 In the Expenditure Budget, the estimates made for a scheme/programme are brought together and shown on a net basis on Revenue and Capital basis at one place.
-To understand the objectives underlying the expenditure proposed for various schemes and programmes in the Expenditure Budget, suitable explanatory notes are included in this volume.
+Expenditure of individual Ministries/ Departments are classified under 2 broad Umbrellas (i) Centres' Expenditures and (ii) Transfers to States/Union Territories (UTs).
+Under the Umbrella of Centres' Expenditure there are 3 sub-classification (a) Establishment expenditure of the Centre (b) Central Sector Schemes and (c) Other Central Expenditure including those on Central Public Sector Enterprises(CPSEs) and Autonomous Bodies.